Sixteen titles are in the running for the $35,000 award recognizing fiction that addresses vital contemporary issues

 About the Aspen Words Literary Prize

 The $35,000 Aspen Words Literary Prize is awarded annually to an influential work of fiction that illuminates a vital contemporary issue and demonstrates the transformative power of literature on thought and culture.
 Open to authors of any nationality, the award is one of the largest literary prizes in the United States, and one of the few focused exclusively on fiction with a social impact.
-The inaugural award was presented to Mohsin Hamid in April 2018 for Exit West, his novel about migration and refugees.
-Eligible works include novels or short story collections that address questions of violence, inequality, gender, the environment, immigration, religion, race or other social issues.
+The inaugural award was presented to Mohsin Hamid in 2018 for Exit West, his novel about migration and refugees.
+Tayari Jones won the 2019 prize for An American Marriage, her novel about racism and unjust incarceration; Christy Lefteri received the 2020 prize for her novel The Beekeeper of Aleppo, about Syrian refugees; and Louise Erdrich won the 2021 award for The Night Watchman, about Native American dispossession.
+Eligible works include novels or short story collections that address questions of violence, inequality, gender, the environment, immigration, religion, racism or other social issues.

-The finalists will be announced on February 20, 2019 and the winner will be revealed at an Awards Ceremony at the Morgan Library in New York City on April 11, 2019.
+The finalists will be announced on February 23, 2022, and the winner will be revealed at an awards celebration at the Morgan Library in New York City on April 21, 2022.

 Aspen Words Literary Prize logo: